-In addition a healthy diet, it's important to avoid dehydration — which can can an immediate negative effect on healthy circulation.
+In addition a healthy diet, it's important to avoid dehydration — which can an immediate negative effect on healthy circulation.
 Try to limit diuretic beverages like coffee, and instead focus on drinking at least eight glasses of water a day.

 5. Take a Trip to the Sauna

 If cleared by your doctor, a trip to the sauna can be a great (not to mention enjoyable!) way to boost circulation.
-Humans have been using sauna for thousands of years in various cultures —Mayan, Roman, Finnish, and beyond — as part of a healthy lifestyle.
+Humans have been using a sauna for thousands of years in various cultures —Mayan, Roman, Finnish, and beyond — as part of a healthy lifestyle.

 Though many think of them as a simple way to relax and unwind, saunas also have a unique effect on your blood vessels.
-Because of the extra heat, your pulse rate increases and the amount of blood that your heart pumps nearly doubles.
+Because of the extra heat, your pulse rate increases, and the amount of blood that your heart pumps nearly doubles.
 Because saunas have such an immediate and dramatic effect on increasing circulation, it's important to get a physician's approval before treating you or a loved one to a relaxing day at the sauna.

 6. Reduce Stress

 Did you know that the hormones related to stress can be very harmful to your circulatory system?
 By decreasing stress, you can help support a stronger cardiovascular system.
-There are so many great ways that seniors can not only reduce stress, but improve their quality of life:
+There are so many great ways that seniors can not only reduce stress but improve their quality of life: